 \subsection{Vegetation classification}\label{vegetation-classification}}

-After the image-to-image alignment, we stuck the images and extracted a time series of pixel values (Red, Green, and Blue, see Fig. \ref{fig:pixtimeseries}) for each pixel.
+After image-to-image alignment, we stuck the images and extracted a time series of pixel values (Red, Green, and Blue, see Fig. \ref{fig:pixtimeseries}) for each pixel.
 Such pixel time series reflect the temporal patterns of leaf colors that vary among species.
-For example, Rowans (\emph{Sorbus sambucifolia, Sorbus matsumurana}), which turn red in autumn, show high Red values at the end of September.
-Maple (\emph{Acer tschonoskii}), which turns yellow to orange and red in autumn, also has high Red values in September but it has two peaks.
-This means Maple has intra-species variation in the timing of autumn foliage.
-Because deciduous plants have great differences in autumn leaf phenology among species, researchers have used that information for vegetation classification with satellite imagery (\cite{Son2013RemSen}, \cite{Tigges2013RemSenEnv}, \cite{Heupel2018PFG}).
-However, no research has applied this technique to ground-based time-lapse imagery.
-We implemented Support Vector Machine (SVM) and Recurrent Neural Network (RNN) based vegetation classifiers and tested the effects of using pixel time series of the ground-based imagery on the classification performance.
+For example, Rowans (\emph{Sorbus sambucifolia, Sorbus matsumurana}), which turn red in the fall, exhibited high Red values at the end of September.
+Maple (\emph{Acer tschonoskii}), which turns yellow to orange and red in the fall, also has high Red values in September but with two peaks.
+This implies that Maple has intra-species variation in the timing of fall foliage.
+As deciduous plants show great interspecific variation in fall leaf phenology, researchers have used this information together with satellite imagery for vegetation classification (\cite{Son2013RemSen}, \cite{Tigges2013RemSenEnv}, \cite{Heupel2018PFG}).
+However, no study has applied this technique to ground-based time-lapse imagery.
+We implemented a Support Vector Machine- (SVM) and Recurrent Neural Network- (RNN) based vegetation classifiers and tested the effects of using the pixel time series from the ground-based imagery on the classification performance.

 \hypertarget{model-architecture}{%